Environment

 graph

-• Sites where data on water consumption and wastewater volume were collected: Fujiyama Plant, Joto Pharmaceutical Product Development Center, Yamaguchi Plant (added from FY2018), Minase Research Institute, Fukui Research Institute (closed at the end of March 2022 due to the reorganization of research bases), Tsukuba Research Institute, and Headquarters and other Japan offices/sites (added ONO Pharma UD from FY2023).
+• Sites where data on water intake and water discharge were collected from ONO Pharmaceutical Co., Ltd. (non-consolidated): Fujiyama Plant, Joto Pharmaceutical Product Development Center, Yamaguchi Plant (added from FY2018), Minase Research Institute, Fukui Research Institute (closed at the end of March 2022 due to the reorganization of research bases), Tsukuba Research Institute, and Headquarters and other Japan offices/sites.

 Number of violations related to water quality and water quantity